ooni/translations/Guidelines for OONI Probe.md

 ## Strings for translation

-Thanks to support from the [Localization Lab](https://www.localizationlab.org/), the translation of the OONI Probe mobile apps is coordinated on Transifex.
+Thanks to support from the [Localization Lab](https://www.localizationlab.org/), the translation of the OONI Probe Mobile and Desktop apps is coordinated on Transifex.

-To translate the OONI Probe mobile apps, please sign-up with Transifex and request to get added to the OONI project: https://www.transifex.com/otf/ooniprobe/
+To translate the OONI Probe Mobile and Desktop apps, please sign-up with Transifex to the OONI project: https://www.transifex.com/otf/ooniprobe/

 Once you've been added, you can translate the strings included in the following